 - 20 frets might be inadequate for some

 Best for Metal and Hard Rock – Jackson JS1X Dinky Minion

-The Jackson JS1X Dinky Minion has a 22.5’’ long scale and houses 24 frets so your little shredder can play whatever the said person feels.
-Although, playing higher up the neck can be challenging as the frets are too narrow beyond the 20th fret.
+The Jackson JS1X Dinky Minion has a 22.5’’ long scale and houses 24 frets, so your little shredder can play whatever the said person feels.
+However, playing higher up the neck can be challenging as the frets are too narrow beyond the 20th fret.

 But even if you’re very young or have very small hands, you can play this guitar very comfortably thanks to the slim profile neck.

-One caveat is that if you plan to down tune, then the short scale length on this one might not help with that.
+One caveat is that if you plan to down tune, the short scale length on this one might not help.
 You can try heavier gauge strings if you want to do that though.

 The 3-way pickup switch allows for some sonic versatility.
 1 volume knob and 1 tone knob are here to give you some different options without making things overly complicated.

 The fixed bridge and chrome tuners are reasonably well made and are here to keep the price affordable.
 Since the bridge is fixed, you can expect some dependable tuning stability.